 Yoron Island (Yoronjima) 与論島

-A Greek village, phantom beach and fictional railway station on a secluded tropical isle
+A Greek village, phantom beach and fictional railway station on a secluded subtropical isle

-In addition to being an ideal subtropical getaway, this island features some offbeat attractions and activities, including a quasi-Greek village, a station to nowhere and a traditional drinking game.
+In addition to being an ideal subtropical getaway, this island features some offbeat attractions and activities, including quasi-Greek buildings, a station to nowhere and a traditional drinking style.
 There are plenty of places to stay on the island.

 Yoron Island lies closer to Okinawa than the Japanese mainland

-The island's "Yoron Kenpo" drinking game is a traditional way of welcoming guests
+The island's "Yoron Kenpo" drinking style is a traditional way of welcoming guests

 The island's annual marathon has competitors race twice around the island